linussun/mainseq/README.md

 	This basic configuration can be found in the routine StartupInstr In the Begin Experiment Tab (for displaying window boxes or eye position rendering)

+Make sure to set shapes to degFlatPos
+And in experiment settings tab too (blue screen with white double ended arrows in it-tab 3-4)

 ======================================
 Programmer notes: